oracle/graal/tools/docs/T-Trace-Tracing.md

 $ ab -c 10 -n 10000 http://localhost:8080/
 ```

-The server console prints a lot of information about the handling of requests
+The server console prints a lot of detailed information while handling the requests
 and the Jaeger UI fills with the traces: